Last Updated: 9th Sep, 2021

 Smart Search Options: Selecting rental furniture is inclusive of many factors such as old/new, fabric, size, architecture style, color, wood, finish, and more.
 To help in this selection, smart search options in terms of filters and sorting options are very useful.

 Rental Add-Ons: Customers often demand add-on products and services to complement the rental furniture.
 Some of these add-ons are throws, pillows, pillow covers, pet repellants, and drycleaning services.
 Both business owners and vendors can provide these optional add-ons at the checkout process.
+Here is a video to know how YoRent helps furniture rental businesses with its in-build rental add-ons module.

 Subscription Module: In the rental economy, customers may want to rent products for a longer period of time.
 For example, let’s assume the period of six months.
 However, for many customers, it is not a financially sound decision to pay the rental fee for six months all at once.
 In these cases, they rather prefer to rent out furniture on subscription basis and pay a monthly recurring fee.